Seraphaestus/ZodiacJokers/README.md

 </details>

-Zodiac Deck: Start each ante with a different pinned Eternal Zodiac Joker.
+Zodiac Deck: Start each ante with a different Eternal Zodiac Joker.
 *(Effectively 4 Joker slots, 5th is occupied by a random Zodiac Joker, which changes to a different one at the end of each ante.
 This does not unlock or discover the Joker for the collection)*